Boscop/web-view/README.md

 web-view = { version = "0.5.4" }
 ```

-If you want to make use of **Edge** on Windows environments then you'll need to use the following syntax instead:
+If you want to make use of **Edge** on Windows environments, you will need to have Windows 10 SDK installed through Visual Studio Installer and you'll need to use the following syntax instead:

 ```toml
 [dependencies]